Professional and Workforce Development Center

 APSU Faculty and Staff Discount

 APSU faculty and staff qualify for a discount on some courses.
 Eligible courses are noted with the statement "Early registration discount applies."
 Faculty/Staff will receive the discount regardless of registration date.
 For more information on the discounted price of a particular class and/or to register, please contact us at 931-221-7816.
 In order to receive the discount online, you need to select APSU Faculty/Staff as your affiliation and enter your A# when creating your account at https://signmeup.apsu.edu.
 If you already have an account, login at https://signmeup.apsu.edu, select My Account, select Profile, and update your affiliation to APSU Faculty/Staff and enter your A#.
 When you add a class to your cart, you will have the option to choose the regular course fee or the APSU Faculty/Staff course fee.
 If you have any issues, please cancel your registration and contact the office at email@example.com or call 931-221-7816.

 Cancellations and Course Changes

-APSU reserves the right to cancel continuing education classes.
+APSU reserves the right to cancel Professional and Workforce Development classes.
 Students will be notified by email and phone.
 Therefore, when you register, please include a valid email as well as a phone number where a message may be left.
-Students will have the option of a full refund or have their payment applied to another continuing education course.
+Students will have the option of a full refund or have their payment applied to another course.
 If transferring the payment, the new course must meet within the time frame of the current catalog.
 If receiving a refund, payments made by credit or debit cards must be refunded to that card.
 Payments made by check, money order, or cash will be refunded by check.